queengooborg/mc-toolkit/README.md

 - Decompiles, deobfuscates and scans the Minecraft source code to generate a list of items and their associated recipes
 - Using the generated item data, create an EssentialsX `worth.yml` and a BossShopPro + BS-ItemShops set of shops

-Developed and tested for 1.13 through 1.20.4.
+Developed and tested for 1.13 through 1.20.6.
+(Not ready for 1.21 yet.)

 > [!WARNING]
 > Source mappings are obtained directly from Microsoft, and may change at any time, even for older Minecraft versions.
 Please be aware that this program may break as a result.